nethesem/ArcticSlime/README.md

 When flashing, hold the BOOT button on the C3 SuperMini as you connect the USB cable to ensure its in Flash Mode, otherwise flashing will likely fail.

  - Firmware Version:
-   - For BNO085 or BMI160, use SlimeVR/v0.4.0 (or newer if available)
+   - For BNO085 or BMI270, use SlimeVR/main.
+Other IMUs, consult SlimeVR Discord.
-   - For BMI270, use l0ud/sfusion
  - Board should be "BOARD_LOLIN_C3_MINI"
    - SDA Pin: 6
    - SCL Pin: 7